-This photo was taken fall 2015 at Bedford Community Stadium to go with a feature story I wrote about on student cheer sections.
+This photo was taken fall 2015 at Bedford Community Stadium to go with a feature story I wrote about on high school cheer sections.
 The students had just thrown a burst of baby powder into the stands.
 I love the laughter on their faces.

 Animated and video content

 I’ve used Facebook’s native video upload, Vine and Tout while on breaking news and feature assignments to create and upload short videos.